marihachi/holo/README.md

 # holo
 A system programming language.
-The Holo compiler internally generates and compiles C.
+The Holo compiler generates C file, and passes it to an external C compiler.

 WIP!